 We’ve broken down Florida’s solar incentives below.

-• Property Tax Abatement for Renewable Energy Property: This law exempts homeowners from paying property tax for new residential solar energy systems, solar energy collectors, inverters, and photovoltaic (PV) modules.
+- Property Tax Abatement for Renewable Energy Property: This law exempts homeowners from paying property tax for new residential solar energy systems, solar energy collectors, solar inverters, and photovoltaic (PV) modules.
 It also provides an 80% property tax abatement for nonresidential systems.
 Florida solar panel systems will qualify for this tax exemption until Dec.
 31, 2037.

-Florida homeowners can receive additional savings with the federal solar tax credit, which provides a tax credit equal to 30% of your solar system installation costs.
+Florida homeowners can receive additional savings with the federal solar tax credit, which provides a tax credit equal to 30% of their solar system installation costs.
 This credit only applies to new systems and can be applied once per household.
 The rate will reduce to 26% in 2033.

 *Some solar companies also offer power purchase agreements (PPAs), which allow you to pay for only the solar energy you use.
 However, PPAs are banned in Florida.